thplat/Observer/README.md

 * Add dedicated methods to Observers to only receive relevant event types from Observables
 * Instead of passing Strings as event types there should be dedicated objects for that
+* Remove example scripts and add requirements to composer.json